 The post 20 Counter-to-Ceiling Kitchen Backsplash Tile Ideas appeared first on The Tile Shop Blog.

-]]>A backsplash staple, white subway tile is a timeless classic with endless versatility.
-This modern farmhouse kitchen, designed by Esslinger Design Co., features an Imperial Bianco Gloss tile backsplash behind open wood shelves.
+A backsplash staple, white subway tile is a timeless classic with endless versatility.
+This modern farmhouse kitchen, designed by Esslinger Design Co., features a Signature Bianco Gloss tile backsplash behind open wood shelves.
 The simple brick-lay tile provides a neutral background, allowing the dark green range hood and brass swing-arm sconce light fixtures to stand out.
-If you love this cozy-chic style, check out our guide to modern farmhouse design.

 When you have a tile as elegant and expressive as the Firenze Calacatta marble subway tile, you’ll want to display it without interruption.
 That’s exactly what Christie Juncaj did in her magnificent contemporary kitchen.
 By using the tile to disguise the range hood, the kitchen maintains a cohesive appearance from the counter to the ceiling and across the wall.